pyglet.image.atlas

 Collection of texture arrays.

 TextureArrayBin maintains a collection of texture arrays, and creates new ones as necessary as the depth is exceeded.
+This works similarly to TextureBin, but it manages TextureArrays instead of TextureAtlases.

-add(img: AbstractImage) TextureArrayRegion
+add(img: ImageData) TextureArrayRegion

 Add an image into this texture array bin.